 Chlorine Allergy

-Chlorine allergy is often developed from chlorine sensitivity and is more serious but can be treated with medical care.
+Chlorine allergy often develops from chlorine sensitivity and is more serious but can be treated with medical care.

 When you experience allergy-like symptoms such as asthma or exercise-induced asthma, seeing an allergist can help you control your symptoms to continue swimming.